oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```

    - If you've created your own data source file, then substitute the file name in the `--from-file=` parameter (we suggested `/tmp/mii-sample/mydatasource.yaml` earlier).
-     - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the configmap, or it can reference a directory, in which case it populates the configmap with all of the files in the designated directory.
+     - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the ConfigMap, or it can reference a directory, in which case it populates the ConfigMap with all of the files in the designated directory.

-   {{%expand "Click here for details about configmap creation, naming, and labeling." %}}
+   {{%expand "Click here for details about ConfigMap creation, naming, and labeling." %}}

-   - About deleting and recreating the configmap:
+   - About deleting and recreating the ConfigMap:
-     - We delete a configmap before creating it, otherwise the create command will fail if the configmap already exists.
+     - We delete a ConfigMap before creating it, otherwise the create command will fail if the ConfigMap already exists.
-     - This allows us to change the configmap when using the `kubectl create configmap` verb.
+     - This allows us to change the ConfigMap when using the `kubectl create configmap` verb.

-   - We name and label configmap using their associated domain UID for two reasons:
+   - We name and label ConfigMap using their associated domain UID for two reasons:
-     - To make it obvious which configmap belong to which domains.
+     - To make it obvious which ConfigMap belong to which domains.
      - To make it easier to cleanup a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

    {{% /expand%}}

-1. _Update your domain resource file to refer to the configmap and its secret, and apply it._
+1. _Update your domain resource file to refer to the ConfigMap and its secret, and apply it._

       Do one the following: